FT Vest Laddered Deep Buffer ETF (BUFD)

 - Management fees can reduce overall returns.

-- Potential: Potential for underperformance during strong bull markets due to the capped upside of the underlying ETFs.
+- Potential for underperformance during strong bull markets due to the capped upside of the underlying ETFs.

 - Expansion of Product Line: Launching new laddered deep buffer ETFs with different risk/return profiles can attract a broader range of investors.
 This includes offering ETFs with varying buffer levels or targeting specific sectors.
 The market for defined outcome ETFs is growing, with potential for significant AUM growth in the coming years.
 Timeline: within the next 2-3 years.